mighty-gerbils/gerbil/README.md

 The core language macros are defined in the [core prelude](src/gerbil/prelude/core.ss).
 This is the language that you get in the interpreter and what is available when writing a new module without explicitly specifying a prelude.

+For questions and support, you can come say hi in `#gerbil-scheme` at freenode irc!

 # Epilogue